SouthernMethodistUniversity/git/_sources/introgitandgithub.md

 To do a pull request takes a few steps:

 1. Fork the repository as above.
-2. Clone the forked repository.
+2. Clone the forked repository to your local machine.
 3. Make the changes you intend to propose locally.
-4. Add, commit, and push your changes to the forked repository.;
+4. Add, commit, and push your changes to the forked repository.
-5. Using the GitHub interface, initiate the pull request.
-A pull request allows you to make a specific suggestion or set of suggestions on a repository that can be accepted by the owner of that repository.
-Basically, you are creating a new version of the target repository, pointing to it, and saying, "This is what I think your repository should look like."
-If the owner of the target repository agrees with you, they can click a button on GitHub that allows them to incorporate the changes.

-A pull request allows you to make a specific suggestion or set of suggestions on a repository that can be accepted by the owner of that repository.
-Basically, you are creating a new version of the target repository, pointing to it, and saying, "This is what I think your repository should look like."
-If the owner of the target repository agrees with you, they can click a button on GitHub that allows them to incorporate the changes.
+5. Using the GitHub interface, initiate the pull request by navigating to the "Pull requests" tab.

-Let's step through these steps in more detail.
+*Let's step through these steps in more detail.*

-First, fork the repository to which you wish to submit a pull request.
+1. First, fork the repository to which you wish to submit a pull request.
 Instructions for forking are available in the previous section on forking.

-Next, clone the forked repository to your computer by clicking the `Clone or Download` button, copying the link, and using the
+2. Next, clone the forked repository to your computer by clicking the `Clone or Download` button, copying the link, and using the

 ```bash
 git clone <copied-link>

 ```

 command in your terminal.

-Once you've cloned the repository, use a text editor such as VS Code to make the changes you wish to propose to the target repository.
+3. Once you've cloned the repository, use a text editor such as VS Code to make the changes you wish to propose to the target repository.
 You can make any number of changes in any number of files.

-Once you have finished editing, use the add command to stage your changes, commit them, and then push them back to your forked repository on GitHub.
+4. Once you have finished editing, use the add command to stage your changes, commit them, and then push them back to your forked repository on GitHub.

 ```bash
 git add -A